Liquid-activated quantum emission from pristine hexagonal boron nitride for nanofluidic sensing: Main Text

-This fluorescent activation of native defects was found to occur for most common organic solvents, such as n-alkanes (pentane to hexadecane) and primary alcohols (methanol to 1-pentanol).
+Remarkably, the fluorescent activation of the surface occurred with most common organic solvents, including n-alkanes (pentane to hexadecane) and primary alcohols (methanol to 1-pentanol).
 However, we did not observe any emission in pure water, heavy water, and hydrogen peroxide.
-For quantitative comparison, we imaged freshly cleaved hBN crystals under the same illumination conditions, but exposed to different liquid media such as water, glycerol (Gly), ethylene glycol (EG), benzyl alcohol (BA), dimethylsolfoxide (DMSO), ethanol (EtOH), dichloromethane (DCM), chloroform (CF) and cyclohexane (CH).
-The steady state fluorescence under these solvents can be quantified by crystal brightness $I_\text{crystal}$ defined as the sum of localized emitter intensities per surface unit and time unit (Fig. 1e).
-Based on these observations, we can define three classes of solvents depending on the extent of hBN defect activation.
-Intense fluorescence was obtained ($I_{\text{crystal}}>5\times 10^2$photons/$\mu$m$^2$/s) for most organic solvents such as primary alcohols, n-alkanes and chloroalkanes (type I).
-Prototypical high-boiling point ($\geq 200^\circ C$) liquids such as glycerol exhibited only a limited but well measurable defect activation (type II).
-For water, no fluorescence was observed (type III).
-The difference between defect activation types could not be explained merely by physical parameters of the solvent (Fig. S2), pointing at chemical specificity.
-The steady-state emitter density was found to depend on the illumination intensity as well as on the liquid medium (Fig. S3 \& S5).
+To quantitatively compare the steady-state fluorescence in different liquid media, we imaged freshly cleaved hBN crystals in several liquids under 3.5 kW/cm$^2$ illumination.
+The steady-state fluorescence can be quantified using the crystal brightness $I_\text{crystal}$, defined as the sum of localized emitter intensities per surface unit and time unit (Fig. 1e).
+From these observations, we can classify solvents into three types based on the extent of hBN fluorescent activation.
+Most organic solvents, such as primary alcohols, n-alkanes, and chloroalkanes, exhibited intense fluorescence ($I_{\text{crystal}}>500$ photons/µm$^2$/s), representing type I activation.
+Glycerol and other high-boiling point liquids ($\geq 200^\circ C$) exhibited a limited but measurable level of fluorescence, classified as type II.
+On the other hand, pure water showed no activation, falling into type III ($I_{\text{crystal}}<10$ photons/µm$^2$/s).
+Furthermore, the addition of 10v/v\% of water in ethanol reduced the number of emitters, resulting in a ~5-fold reduction in the fluorescence signal (Supplementary Fig. 6).
+The distinction between activation types could not be solely explained by physical parameters of the solvents (Supplementary Fig. 7), indicating a chemical specificity.
+The steady-state emitter density was found to depend on the liquid medium (Supplementary Fig. 7 \& 8), the illumination power (Supplementary Fig. 9), and macroscopic flow over the crystal (Supplementary Fig. 10).